GuillaumeCandela/GuillaumeCandela.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    Left: Archival materials shared with detailed historical context.
-Center: A picture of an Urutaú.
-Right: A page of Motoya Tesoro de la Lengua Guaraini.
+    Left: A picture of a bird named in Guarani Urutau.
+Center: A list of Indigenous People of Paraguay enslaved in a 16th-century manuscript.
+Right: Entries of the word toba in the Montoya Tesoro de la Lengua Guarani book.
 </div>

 ## Mission and Impact

-Indigenous Echoes transforms complex historical research into accessible content that challenges colonial narratives and centers Indigenous perspectives.
+Indigenous Echoes - Rio de la Plata transforms complex historical research into accessible content that challenges colonial narratives and centers Indigenous perspectives.
 The initiative serves multiple audiences: academic researchers, Indigenous communities, students, and the general public interested in learning about the hidden histories of the Americas.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">